 The bohemian decor, service, views, music, crowd, and overall experience were just spectacular.

-This is a place where you could spend hundreds of dollars or get off cheap like Jake and I did.
+You could easily spend hundreds of dollars here or get off cheap like Jake and I did.

 We arrived at Scorpios at 1:00 pm for lunch reservations.
 Instead of eating at the restaurant, we ended up eating in the area right next to it that overlooked the beach.